cbass2404/general_notes/ES6JAVASCRIPT.md

         -   thisValue
             -   Optional.
 A value to be passed to the function to be used as its "this" value.
             -   If this parameter is empty, the value "undefined" will be passed as its "this" value
+    -   thisValue
+        -   Optional.
+A value to be passed to the function to be used as its "this" value.

+_If this parameter is empty, the value "undefined" will be passed as its "this" value_

 ### Some